The spread of a mysterious deadly disease emptied city streets and filled hospital beds.

 That August, the virus started sickening thousands in the bustling port city.
 Fear and financial hardship followed.

 By the end of September, some 20,000 citizens had fled the city for safety.
 They included President George Washington, Secretary of State Thomas Jefferson and other U.S. government officials.
 The federal government basically ground to a halt.

 However, most of Philadelphia’s residents remained, particularly those not affluent enough to move.

-Dr. Benjamin Rush, a prominent Philadelphia physician and signer of the U.S. Declaration of Independence, declared the city had an epidemic and turned to Allen and Jones for help.
+Dr. Benjamin Rush, a prominent Philadelphia physician and signer of the U.S. Declaration of Independence, declared the city had an epidemic on its hands and turned to Allen and Jones for help.